lena-kononchuk/lena-kononchuk/README.md

 ## Hey 👋, I'm Olena Kononchuk!

 About Me
-As a Junior Frontend Developer, I have experience building responsive, user-friendly web applications with modern tools and technologies.
-My work spans 5 projects in the creative industry, including websites for artists, bands, and radio stations.
+Specializes in building and maintaining tailored web solutions for clients in the creative industry.
+Focuses on developing unique, visually engaging, and functional websites.

 #### Technologies & Tools: